Francesco Bartolomeo Rastrelli: Family

 He lived with his father and mother, and married Baroness Maria Anna von Walles, born in Berlin in 1710.
 She bore three children (one son and two daughters) according to the 1737 census.

-While Rastrelli's son Giuseppe Iacopo died in December 1737 of cholera, and his daughter Eleonora died in January 1738, his daughter Elisabetta Caterina, born in 1734, married architect Francesco Bertogliati, his father's assistant.
+While Rastrelli's son Giuseppe Iacopo died in December 1737 of cholera, and his daughter Eleonora died in January 1738, his daughter Elisabetta Caterina, born in 1734, married architect Francesco Bertogliati, her father's assistant.

 Empress Elizabeth of Russia (1741–1761)

 Peter I's daughter was suspicious of all those who served the court of her predecessors.
 After going through all the architects in St. Petersburg, the Empress was convinced that Francesco Rastrelli is the best.
 Therefore, Francesco started serving to the Empress only in 1744.

 In the period 1744–1760 he built all his famous buildings: